Protecting Your Rights after a Slip-and-Fall Injury

 Hiring an experienced attorney is essential to protect people who have been injured in premises liability cases.
 The failure to meet deadlines can and should be avoided.
-By hiring an experienced attorney who knows how to investigate a case and prepare it in a timely fashion, an injured person can avoid the financial disaster that can come with missing a deadline.
+By hiring an experienced Henderson slip and fall attorney who knows how to investigate a case and prepare it in a timely fashion, an injured person can avoid the financial disaster that can come with missing a deadline.

 In Nevada, the attorneys at the David Boehrer Law Firm have a demonstrated record of successfully handling premises liability cases.
 We invite you to call us today at (702) 750-0750 to discuss your situation with one of our attorneys.